vmware/powershell-module-for-vmware-cloud-foundation-reporting/docs/documentation/functions/Publish-VsanHealth.md

 ## Synopsis

-Formats the vSAN Health data from the SoS JSON output.
+Formats the vSAN health data from the SOS JSON output.

 ## Syntax